 If you know a lot about camera you can probably skip this post. 🙂

-‘Capturing moments’ is the best way I would describe my method.
+‘Capturing moments’ is the best way I would describe my ‘method’.
 I see something or someone, think it is very pretty and take a shot.
-I do not think much about exposure, aperture and all these fancy and techy settings I do not understand.
+I do not think much about exposure, aperture and all these fancy and techy settings.
 I just snap it while it’s there!

-So now that you understand how I work, let me introduce you to the best camera for people who-are-not-technical-but-like-to-take-nice-pictures (quite a mouthful I know).
+So now that you understand how I work, let me introduce you to the best camera for people who-are-not-technical-but-like-to-take-nice-pictures (=me).